-The 2018/19 Denver Post Season To Share campaign presented by DaVita granted $1,645,000 to 54 metro Denver nonprofit organizations in early April.
-These organizations work tirelessly to prepare children and youth for success in the classroom and in life, protect children and families in need with medical care, house families and individuals in need of a permanent home, and nourish those who experience hunger.
-Click here to see the list of 2018/19 Season To Share grantees.
+Thank you to all who contributed to the 2019 Denver Post Season To Share presented by Denver Active 20-30 Children’s Foundation.
+The funds raised will be granted to more than 50 metro Denver nonprofit organizations that provide life changing programs for low-income children, families and individuals.
+These agencies work tirelessly to prepare children and youth for success in the classroom and in life; protect children and families in need with medical care; house families and individuals in need of a permanent home; and nourish those who experience hunger.
+Agencies will be announced at the end of March.

 We are proud to support “Building Bridges” – an event featuring Ibram X. Kendi, the New York Times bestselling author of How To Be An Antiracist.
 This event has been postponed with a date to be determined.
 This evening is presented by The Mizel Museum and The Denver Post Pen & Podium Literary Author Series. www.mizelmuseum.org/events.

 - Great Educational Stops like the Amache Japanese American Internment Camp; Syracuse Dairy; Santa Fe Trail Association; and the Art of a Cowboy Poet

 - Crossing into Kansas and visiting Cousin Eddie’s (yes, from National Lampoon’s Vacation!)

 - Locally sourced food on and off the route